osism/release/notes/3.0.0/NOTES.md

 * OpenStack images for Kubernetes Cluster API (CAPI) version 1.22 are available
 * Tailscale (https://tailscale.com) is available as an alternative for Wireguard on the testbed
 * For Nova, SPICE is now supported as a console in addition to NoVNC
+* A prepared machine image for the installation of the manager node is available

 ## Removals